Fiserv/banking-hub/docs/release-notes/ESF Release Notes 2024.2.md

 - The system generated an error exception in the response even when the configuration of fee amount code, fee option and fee waive reason code is correct for the associated organization and client application.
 To resolve this issue, we have corrected the code

+<span style="font-size: 22px; ">Get Party Account Relationship</span> *API Explorer > Accountholder > Party Account Relationship Service*
+- We resolved the error exception issue that was occurring in the response message when retrieving party account relationships using the party identifier

 <!-- type: tab -->
 <p style="font-size: 24px; font-weight: bold;">What's New </p>
 Information is not available at the moment.
 Stay tuned for the updates.